 - CV – Upload a 2-page pdf document including publications, abstracts, educational history, and other professional experience (file name should start with applicant's last name).

-- Contributions to diversity, equity and inclusion – UFunds form answer limited to 400 words.
+- Contributions to diversity, equity and inclusion – UFunds form answers are limited to 400 words.
 Description of how the candidate will contribute to increasing diversity, equity and inclusion in their field, now and in the future.

-- Career impact – UFunds form answer limited to 400 words.
+- Career impact – UFunds form answers are limited to 400 words.
 Description of how the candidate imagines the impact of their research and career.
 Applicants should describe not simply what they will do (i.e. type of position) but how their work, regardless of sector, will benefit science and society.

 - Faculty Mentor – 1-page statement of support, including source of funding for the candidate’s project (mentor funding levels will be considered only to the extent that they allow the candidate to perform their research).
 The mentor’s statement of support should also assess the student’s productivity relative to other students at the same point in training in the same or similar field.

-- Member of the student’s thesis or advisory committee - 1-page statement of support
+- Member of the student’s thesis or advisory committee at Brown University – 1-page statement of support

 Please note that following submission, we will contact all applicants’ Directors of Graduate Studies to confirm that they are in good academic standing.